ZSL 200 logo

 Africa

-In the field and behind the scenes, we’re working at the cutting-edge to help overcome the threats facing endangered cheetahs in Africa and support the recovery of this Vulnerable species.
+From research to fieldwork, we’re working at the cutting-edge to help overcome the threats facing cheetahs in Africa and support the recovery of this Vulnerable species.

 Cheetah populations face many threats including: